 - Mark emails that needs my action (or reply) with the label “Take Action”

 - Mark emails that are interesting with the label “Read Later”

-- Check emails with the label “To Follow Up” and check whether anything needs following up
+- After that first pass, I go and check emails with the label “To Follow Up” and see whether anything needs following up

 - Work on items under the “Take Action” label; either removing the label once the task is done (or once I’ve replied to it) or marking it with a new label “To Follow Up” in case I need to hear back from that person

 And that’s basically how I go through my work day, at least the tasks I need to do.
 Everything else is gravy.

 I typically check emails twice or thrice (max) in a day.
 Once in the morning and another one or two times in the afternoon.
 And after my initial run (see above) I usually close my laptop and check for updates using my phone.
 This now gives me time to interact with my family.